-Prior to the transfer of ownership of a permitted impounding structure the permittee shall notify the director in writing and the new owner shall file a transfer application on official forms.
-The new owner shall amend the existing permit application as necessary and shall certify to the director that he is aware of and will comply with all of the requirements and conditions of the permit.
+- A. Prior to the transfer of ownership of a permitted impounding structure the permittee shall notify the director Director in writing and the new owner shall file a transfer application transfer notification with the Department on official forms.
+A form for the transfer notification will be available from the Department (Transfer of Impounding Structure Notification from Past Owner to New Owner).
+The new owner shall amend the existing permit application as necessary and shall certify to the director Director that he is aware of and will comply with all of the requirements and conditions of the permit. - B. The Transfer Notification shall include the following required information: